Designing for the inventory ecosystem

 Warehouse team members were managing inventory entirely on paper.
 There was no mobile app, no digital record of what moved in or out, and no way to track transactions in real time.
 I spent time onsite at a customer's warehouse to understand the workflow firsthand, mapping the full replenishment process across warehouse staff, purchasing managers, and accounting teams.

-From that research, I designed the 0-1 mobile experience for both Android and iOS, running 12 moderated usability tests with warehouse staff and inventory managers.
-The final design earned a 4.25 out of 5 satisfaction score, with 100% task completion without assistance.
+From that research, I designed the 0-1 mobile experience for both Android and iOS, validating the work through moderated usability testing with warehouse staff and inventory managers.
 I also partnered with the Anvil design system team to expand their component library to support mobile for the first time.

 The ServiceTitan mobile inventory app: warehouse dashboard, receiving purchase orders, and PO summary screens.